authts/sample-keycloak-react-oidc-context/README.md

 So, I thought it'd be cool to make a little project that glues these tools together, in hopes that others may play with it and get ideas for their own implementations.

+> The noblest pleasure is the joy of understanding. - Leonardo da Vinci

 ## Setup

 In one terminal, run the Postgres database, Keycloak server, Mailhog server, and Express API via Docker Compose.